A Beginner's Guide to Screws and Nuts: Everything You Need to Know

 Screws and Nuts Sizing

 Screws and nuts come in a variety of sizes, which are typically specified by their diameter, thread pitch, and length.
 The diameter refers to the major width of the screw or nut, while the thread pitch indicates the distance between threads.
-Length is the measurement from the bottom of the head to the tip of the screw or the end of the nut.
+Length is measured from the bottom of the head to the tip of the screw or the end of the nut.

 Materials Used in Screws and Nuts